UNCG-CSE/Open_Source_Vul_Metrics/doc/progress_report2_10-31-19.md

 In an attempt to gain further insight into our data and the connection between the two datasets, I was tasked to look into the above relation.
 The goal was to first gather useful statistics for New Vulnerabilites and fit it to a normal distribution, in doing so I took a look at the about of New Vulnerabilities per week.
 After that I compared the graphs of Vulnerabilities and Releases and observed some interesting results.
 I then attempted to normalize Releases for a given time period and was successful.
 However, I wasn't able to normalize Vulnerabilities for the same time period thus I wasn't able to follow through with Hypothesis Testing.
 Although, I was able to draw some interesting conclusions and create Null and Alternative Hypotheses.

 ## Rohit Gade
+### Tasks
+	 Analaize Co-relation between Revision and Release  (Extraction of Data -1hr,  Research,Ploting and Exploration: 2hr):3hr Analaysis between Commits ( Vulnerability fixes ) dates and Release dates (Extration of Data: 4-5 Hr, Research Applying Distribution and ploting:3hr ) :8Hr
+### Work Done
+	Analaize Co-relation between Revision and Release
+		- I tried to plot the graphs correspoing to number of release and commits per day along along year.basicly trying to find any corelaiotn between both of then in general.
+If exist how how it can be related to Vulnerabiliy fixs commits and Relases.
+	-Analaysis between Commits ( Vulnerability fixes ) dates and Release dates
+		- Main objective was to understand how long do it take for a fix to be released based on the how active does the repo or the opensoruce project is?
+So first list of vul. were collected from nvd dataset and its correspoing commits and releases data was extracted from SHDS and github.then tried to fit a distribution model (Norm.
+Dist.) to the data.But observed thay 1/3rd of the dates was  between the commit and releases were not ralistic. and have to fix why it happend.
 ## Michael Follari
 ### Tasks
 - Explore the correlation between vulnerabiliies and releases.